Employment Law Master Class

 Determining worker classification and overtime eligibility based on solid job descriptions

-Properly classifying workers as independent contractors, not employees, under the brand-new DOL regulations
+Properly classifying workers as independent contractors, not employees—the rules have changed again

 PART 5: Unions, the National Labor Relations Act and handbook rules

-Warning: The rules just changed and your handbook is a minefield OSHA and workplace safety, including drug and alcohol use, new heat rules and violence prevention
+OSHA and workplace safety, including drug and alcohol use, heat rules and violence prevention

-Newly revised!
-Ensure that your handbook is a tool that protects your organization from lawsuits, not a liability.
+Ensure your handbook is a tool that protects your organization from lawsuits, not a liability.
 This book will help you make sure your policies are clear, concise and legally sound.

-We’ll send the presentation slide decks ahead of time so you can follow along and enhance your training.
+You’ll have access to the presentation ahead of time so you can follow along and enhance your training.

 Business Management Daily is recognized by SHRM to offer Professional Development Credits (PDC) for SHRM-CP® or SHRM-SCP® recertification activities.